anpham6/chrome-docs/source/document/index.rst

    plugins/index
    finalize

-.. note:: **JSON/YAML** configuration is available to separate the inline command options from the HTML.
+.. note:: **JSON/YAML** configuration is available to separate writing ``data-chrome`` command options in the HTML.
 Any assets inside the configuration file will override any settings either inline or from JavaScript.